rosenbrockc/acorn/README.md

 We recommend that the JSON database directory be configured on a Dropbox folder (later we will support Google Drive, etc.).
 The HTML notebook can be authorized (per session) to have access to Dropbox so that the JSON databases can be accessed from anywhere (and any device).
-There will also be a local `django` project that simulates the Dropbox REST API for local projects working off local databases.
-Otherwise, the HTML and javascript is completely standalone (i.e., no server backend required outside of the web service requests).
+Thi HTML and javascript is completely standalone (i.e., no server backend required outside of the web service requests).

 ## Contribution